3 tips that prevent fires

 • For different fires you need different extinguishers.

-The Service Unit Deployment Prevention.. will be happy to advise you on which extinguishers to install in which places and in what quantity.
+The Service Unit Prevention of use.. will be happy to advise you on which extinguishers to install in which places and in what quantity.

 How do I learn how to use extinguishers properly?